 Website: Jerome Artists Cooperative Gallery

-8. Jerome Sliding Jail
+8. Take a shot at the Jerome Sliding Jail

 Here’s another iconic and historic site that highlights Jerome’s mining history.
 It’s unique and cool, which makes it’s a perfect place for millennials to snap an Instagram photo.
 The extreme and constant excavation during the mining rush in Jerome caused a landslide.